ThisMe124/wa-sticker-formatter/README.md

 ```

-You can also chain methods like this:
+You can also chain methods like this ( broken for now 🤡🤡):

 ```TS
 const buffer = await new Sticker(image)